TalebRafiepour/CircularProgressStepper/README.md

 <img src="https://github.com/TalebRafiepour/CircularProgressStepper/blob/master/cps-gif.gif" width="300">

 ## 1.setup
-Add the JitPack repository to your build file
+Add the JitPack repository to your build file;\n
 Add it in your root build.gradle at the end of repositories:

 ```